Godavari River System: Map with Tributaries

 • Rajahmundry: Found in Andhra Pradesh, Rajahmundry is a cultural hub known for its historic bridges and temples.

-• Bhadrachalam: Positioned in Telangana, Bhadrachalam is famous for the Sri Sita Ramachandra Swamy Temple dedicated to Lord Rama.
+• Bhadrachalam: In Telangana, Bhadrachalam is famous for the Sri Sita Ramachandra Swamy Temple dedicated to Lord Rama.

 • Kovvur: Located in Andhra Pradesh, Kovvur is known for its scenic beauty and is a major transportation hub.